Programs : Brochure

 The city of Dublin began as a Viking settlement over a thousand years ago, and by the nineteenth century had become the center of two cultural movements to restore the Irish language and literature.
 Dublin is the capital of Ireland, and is the center of the political, diplomatic, and commercial life of Ireland.
 UCD is located just 2.5 miles from the heart of Dublin.

+Open to all majors.
 Students interested in this program should have a cumulative GPA of 3.00 or better.
 Interested students should also have completed three semesters on campus prior to the period of study abroad.
 Transfer students must have completed at least three semesters of college or university study, one semester of which is to have been completed on campus at Richmond.

 Note: Students must be in good academic and disciplinary standing with the university to study abroad.
 When reviewing applications for approval, disciplinary records will be taken into consideration and students must be cleared by the Dean's Office to study abroad.
 Students on conduct probation will not be able to study abroad if their probationary period extends beyond the start date of the semester abroad program.